JCTRoth/Youtube-Opus-Downloader/README.md

 A simple command-line tool to download YouTube videos as opus audio files.

 Why Opus Format?

+tl;dr \
+Smaller files than MP3 while having the same quality. \
+In ideal case, no video download or conversion (means also no conversion loss) needed.

 - Opus is a modern, open-source audio codec designed for efficient streaming and storage
 - Superior compression: Better quality at lower bitrates compared to MP3
 - Lower latency: Ideal for streaming and real-time applications